gitlabhq/gitlabhq/README.md

 ## Installation

-The recommended way to install GitLab is using the provided [Omnibus packages](https://about.gitlab.com/downloads/).
+The recommended way to install GitLab is with the [Omnibus packages](https://about.gitlab.com/downloads/) on our package server.
 Compared to an installation from source, this is faster and less error prone.
 Just select your operating system, download the respective package (Debian or RPM) and install it using the system's package manager.

 There are various other options to install GitLab, please refer to the [installation page on the GitLab website](https://about.gitlab.com/installation/) for more information.